Return to site

 Step 3:

-Really, this is for bonus points.
+This is for bonus points.
 Major kudos if you can do it:

 If you manage to get them to share an insight - write it down.
 And remind them about it the next year.